pmatulis/maas-one/README.md

 ## Set up the environment

-Log out and back in again and ensure that the 'default' libvirt network exists:
+Log out and back in again.
+Ensure that the 'default' libvirt network exists:

     virsh net-list --all

-Create the libvirt networks:
+Configure the libvirt networks:

     cd ~/maas-one
     ./create-networks.sh